carpentries/workshop_administrators/amy_manual.md

 #### Adding an individual record

 Select "New person" and enter in as much information as possible.
 At minimum a personal name is required.
+If the airport is not listed, it will need to be [added in](#adding-a-new-airport).

 ![AMY add new person](images/amy_new_person.png)